The NEPH seeks to operate in three broadly clustered domains:

 Underprivileged, marginalised and neglected populations – by instigating action research to improve nutritional health and overall wellbeing within such groups

 Members of the public including families with children as well as working professionals – by increasing public understanding of nutritional prevention through awareness, education and training around food choices, cooking and diet-lifestyle patterns, including occupational wellbeing programmes aimed at improving workplace productivity through adequate provision of Nutrition and Hydration

-We are working with the Remedy Clinic Study Group, The International Innerwheel, and Calcutta Rescue UK Charity to make this project happen.
-We started construction in March 2017.
-We are currently looking for volunteers, funding agencies or philantropists to carry out this project.
+We are working with the Remedy Clinic Study Group and The International Inner Wheel, along with expert advice from organisations such as Calcutta Rescue UK Charity and the Lutheran Trust in India to make this project happen.
+We started in March 2017 and are currently looking for volunteers, funding agencies or philanthropists to assist.
 If you are interested, please contact us.
-For more information on our Teaching Kitchen Project please visit our blog post.